-Competency: Employees shall accurately represent their education, training, experience, and competencies as they relate to profession or scope of practice.
-Diagnose, treat, or advise on problems within the boundaries and scope of any recognized competency.
-Take responsibility for enhancing professional knowledge, skills, and abilities, and actively improve competency through documented staff development plan
+- 7.1 Employees shall accurately represent their education, training, experience, and competencies as they relate to profession or scope of practice. - 7.2 Diagnose, treat, or advise on problems within the boundaries and scope of any recognized competency. - 7.3 Take responsibility for enhancing professional knowledge, skills, and abilities, and actively improve competency through documented staff development plan

+8.0 Conflict of Interest

-Conflict of Interest: Comply with agency policies and procedures regarding conflict of interest.
-Avoid and abstain from activities or decisions that constitute a conflict of interest.
-Avoid using professional relationship with consumer to further your own interests.
-Avoid relationships with consumers that could impair professional judgment or exploit their trust and vulnerability.
-Employees who are certified as Notary Publics may witness documents such as Power of Attorney, guardianship, advance directives and/or agency contracts for clients, personnel, and other stakeholders in accordance with applicable state laws.
-The person who witnesses a document should be neutral and have no financial or other interest involved.
+- 8.1 Comply with agency policies and procedures regarding conflict of interest. - 8.2 Avoid and abstain from activities or decisions that constitute a conflict of interest. - 8.3 Avoid using professional relationship with consumer to further your own interests. - 8.4 Avoid relationships with consumers that could impair professional judgment or exploit their trust and vulnerability.